What Is a Good SAT Score?

 A good SAT score is one that helps you get admitted to a college that you want to go to.

-In 2019, the average SAT score was 1050.
-Any score above that would be above average and perfectly acceptable for many colleges.
+The average SAT score is around 1050.
+Any score above that would be above average.
 A score of 1350 would put you in the top 10% of test takers and help make your application competitive at more selective schools.

 Note: Bear in mind that your SAT score is only one factor among several on your application.
 Your grades, application essay, and extracurriculars also shape admissions officers’ perceptions of your application.